McGin History, Family Crest & Coats of Arms

 The Irish surname McGin originally appeared in Gaelic as O Finn, from the word "fionn," which means "fair."

 The surname McGin was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.
 One of the first records of the name was Aed Ó Finn, an Irish musician who died 1269.
 His obituary listed him as a master of music and minstrelsy.

-Important Dates for the McGin family
+Early History of the McGin family

 This web page shows only a small excerpt of our McGin research.
 Another 144 words (10 lines of text) covering the years 1020 and 1369 are included under the topic Early McGin History in all our PDF Extended History products and printed products wherever possible.

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name McGin revealed spelling variations, including Finn, O'Finn, Maginn, Fynn, O'Fynn and others.

 Early Notables of the McGin family (pre 1700)